SnellerInc/sneller/docker/README.md

  * `9100` is the S3 compatible port that is used to access the object storage.
  * `9101` is the Minio webconsole port (use the `ACCESS_KEY_ID` and `SECRET_ACCESS_KEY` for authentication).
  * `9180` is the Sneller API port that is used to execute queries.

+If you prefer not to use docker-compose, you can also create and run the containers by using only the docker command.

 ### Add some data
 Sneller uses S3 (or compatible) object storage to fetch the data.
 When running in AWS it's trivial to use AWS S3 for this purpose, but in this environment we are using Minio for this.